Empirical design & permits...

 What is Empirical Design

-Empirical building design refers to the tried and proven methods of building with concrete, concrete blocks, and bricks for home construction.
-Most building codes recognize these decades old building methods as accepted in lieu of specific design engineering.
-The only requirement is that your project meet minimum design criteria as specified by the code.
-The book has an entire Chapter devoted to this topic.
+Empirical building design refers to that part of the building code which addresses tried and proven methods of building with concrete blocks, concrete and bricks for home construction.
+Most building codes recognize these decades old building methods as accepted in lieu of specific design engineering plan requirements.
+The only requirement is that your project meet minimum empirical design criteria as specified by the code.
+The “Dry Stacked Construction Handbook” has an entire Chapter devoted to this topic.

-This is very good news if you want to design in dry-stacked block construction.
-As long as your building complies with these minimal requirements, then expensive engineering studies may not be required for building permit approval.
+This is very good news if you want to design in dry stacked block construction.
+As long as your building complies with these minimal requirements, then expensive engineering studies will not typically be required for building permit approval.
+This greatly reduces plan drawing requirements for the building code office.

 Terminology